Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 6. Extra Features

-Features such as self-healing tires, regen brakes, turn signals, and bright lights, should also play a role in your decision.
+Features such as suspension, self-healing tires, regen brakes, turn signals, and bright lights, should also play a role in your decision.

 Not only do extra features like these make the riding experience more enjoyable but they turn your scooter from a machine that simply gets you from A to B to one that is primed for the challenges of inner-city riding.